beyzauzun-ai/real-estate-investment-ai-agent/README.md

 ---

-## 💡 How It Works
+## 🧠 How It Works

-1. User enters a location (e.g., Manhattan, Los Angeles)
+1. User enters a location (e.g., New York Manhattan)
-2. App fetches real estate-related insights
+2. Data is fetched from BigQuery
-3. AI analyzes:
+3. Gemini analyzes:
-   - Price trend
+   - price trends
-   - Risk level
+   - risk level
-   - Investment potential
-4. Returns:
-   👉 BUY / HOLD / AVOID recommendation
+4. System generates final recommendation
+5. Results are displayed with charts & map
 ---

 ## 📌 Example Usage